 Below are a few recent posts so striking we decided to analyse them and include them in our content library.
 Given over 90% of the attention brands get on social goes to the top ~5% of (branded) posts, getting an in-depth take on hundreds of top posts is a good way to develop your ‘content muscle,’ gaining inspiration in the process.
 Get started with this half a dozen.

-Our analysis of several top campaign posts across YouTube (most pro-campaign), TikTok (most anti-campaign) and Instagram reveals that
+Our analysis of several campaign posts across YouTube (mostly pro-campaign), TikTok (mostly anti-campaign) and Instagram shows that

-Those FOR the ad (conservatives) were primarily enthusiastic about “trolling liberals” (e.g. a top comment: “The best part of American Eagles new campaign is the woke meltdown.
+• Those FOR the ad (conservatives) were primarily enthusiastic about “trolling liberals” (e.g. a top comment: “The best part of American Eagles new campaign is the woke meltdown.
 I'm a fan again.”
-15k likes)
+15k likes) Is dislike of other people enough to generate a sustainable rise in sales?
+Unlikely ⬇️.

-These new ‘fans’ barely if ever mention the product itself, which may explain why website traffic barely budged in August despite the vast amounts of PR the brand received.
+• AE’s new brand ‘fans’ barely if ever mention the product itself in the comments, which may explain why website traffic barely budged in August despite the vast amounts of PR the brand received since its July 23 launch.

-The share price went up since the campaign came out, but sales dipped and are now flat vs July 23
+The share price went up since the campaign came out, but a study reported a decline in store footfall and site traffic is now flat vs July 23

-Two weeks later, GAP snapped back with its own slick response, which landed over 7m engagements on TikTok and 1.7m on YouTube (all of it organic*) — several times the engagement AE achieved across all its Sydney Sweeney posts combined.
+The plot twist of course is that two weeks later, GAP snapped back with its own slick response, landing over 7m engagements on TikTok and 1.7m on YouTube (all of it organic*) — several times the engagement AE achieved across all its Sydney Sweeney posts combined.
 Watch the GAP post and read our analysis (in the video description) here.

 *about half of AE’s YouTube and TikTok views for this campaign were paid for.
 Their most interesting and contemporary post for the campaign may arguably be this one, playing on nostalgia.